hwxcby/ATTOrderNet/README.md

 }
 ```

 Some codes refer to the paper “End-to-End Neural Sentence Ordering Using Pointer Network”.
-Thanks to [SentenceOrdering_PTR](https://github.com/FudanNLP/SentenceOrdering_PTR).
+Thanks!